molnarlin/green_heaven_online_market/README.md

-# green_haven_online_market
+# green_heaven_online_market
-This is my forth milestone project with Code Institute and Runshaw College.
-I used Django-Allauth to this project.
+This is my fourth milestone project with Code Institute and Runshaw College.
+I used Django-Allauth for this project.
 # 1. Purpose of the project
 # 2. User stories
 # 3. Features